CorinaMurg/book-delivery/README.md

 **POUR MOI**
 Things to FIX:
+- Remove bg on mouse focus for Header cart button (in Firefox)
 - Create OnBikes component (Header is getting too big!)
 - Change bgColor of cover (maybe a glassy look, or 2 lighter shades of gray)